 Chiropractic is often used to treat whiplash.
 However, not enough research has been done to show whether or not it's really effective for treating this condition.

 Whiplash injuries are caused when your neck is over-extended, often as a result of a sudden impact forcing your neck forwards.
-It's a common injury and often occurs as a result of rear-end car crashes.
+It can also be caused by your neck over rotating.
+It's a common injury and often occurs as a result of a rear-end or side-impact car crash.
 However, whiplash can also be caused by having a fall or any other sudden movement.

 Whiplash injuries damage your muscles, ligaments, nerves and bones in your neck, forcing them closer together.
 This can lead to pain and stiffness.
-Whiplash injuries can vary and the most severe forms can lead to more serious complications.
+Whiplash injuries can vary and the most severe forms can lead to more serious complications (whiplash-associated disorders).

-It's important to try to start moving around and return to your normal activities as soon as you feel able.
+It's important to try to start moving around and return to your usual activities as soon as you feel able.
+Although you may feel some discomfort to begin with, carrying on with your usual activities isn’t harmful.
+Using a collar to reduce movement is no longer recommended and can actually increase how long it takes for you to recover.
 Chiropractic is often used to treat whiplash.
-However, there isn't enough evidence to show if it’s effective for treating whiplash injuries.
+Some people find that it helps ease some pain and discomfort.
+However, there isn't enough evidence to show whether it’s effective for treating whiplash injuries.

-Chiropractors insist that spinal manipulation is extremely safe.
+Chiropractors insist that spinal manipulation by a registered, trained professional is safe.
 However, there is some evidence to suggest it may be harmful.

-Research has shown that mild side-effects, such as headaches and tiredness, are very common after spinal manipulation.
-These are usually mild and only last around a day.
-Spinal manipulation on the neck has led to serious complications in some people, including stroke and severe damage to arteries.
+Research has shown that mild side-effects, such as headaches and tiredness, are common after spinal manipulation.
+These are usually mild and only last for a day or two.

-- Chiropractic treatment.
-Cancer Research UK. www.cancerresearchuk.org, reviewed 16 January 2013
+- Chiropractic care.
+Cancer Research UK. www.cancerresearchuk.org, last updated January 2015

-- The general chiropractic council.
-General Chiropractic Council. www.gcc-uk.org, accessed 20 August 2013
+- The General Chiropractic Council.
+General Chiropractic Council. www.gcc-uk.org, accessed 8 September 2016

 - What can I expect when I see a chiropractor?
 General Chiropractic Council. www.gcc-uk.org, published March 2010

-- Visiting a chiropractor.
-British Chiropractic Association. www.chiropractic-uk.co.uk, accessed 20 August 2013
+- Back pain.
+British Chiropractic Association. www.chiropractic-uk.co.uk, accessed 8 September 2016

 About our health information